P4N77/P4N77/README.md

 <!-- Current Work -->
 ### 🔭 I’m currently working on:
 - Develop a web application using React and Node.js.
+- Develop a web application using Laravel and Vue.js.
 - doing my internship related to software development.

 <!-- Learning -->